rojolang/rojolang/README.md

 - **Serving Hot Pasta Code**: Slapping GoLang, Python, and sometimes a dash of duct tape.
 - **Hustles**: Real Estate deals, Airbnb automation, AI-driven bots, hardware hacks.
 If it makes money or breaks the rules, I’m in.
 - **Phone System Hacking**: Low-level packet diving, reverse-engineering to beat IMS rate limits.
 Limits are for quitters.
-- **A Subtle Hint**: We’ve been truckin’ along, but you best watch your step.
+- **Attitude**: We’ve been truckin’ along, but you best watch your step.
 - **No Big Deal**: I ain’t a coder, I just dev a lot.
 - **Family**: Married, father of one tiny human, plus two yorkies who chew code like old bootlegs.
-- **Identity**: Half gay.
-If you can’t hang with that, keep scrolling.

 ---